Why Yeezy Reselling?

 Here’s an eye-popping statistic: The sneaker resale market has topped $1 billion in annual sales, according to StockX.
 It goes without saying — there’s a ton of money to be made in Yeezy reselling.
 Of course, sneakerheads know it all too well.
 Ultra-limited releases can easily fetch double or triple their Manufacturer’s Suggested Retail Price “MSRP” on Yeezy reselling sites.

 But what’s not readily apparent is how sneaker entrepreneurs get started, build a business and make real money selling sneakers.
 Remember: This is a collectible market.
-And like a collectible market: Prices are volatile, hype chances in an instant, and if you don’t have an eye for what the market wants, you could be sitting on unwanted stock for ages.
+And like a collectible market: Prices are volatile, hype changes in an instant, and if you don’t have an eye for what the market wants, you could be sitting on unwanted stock for ages.

 So how do you do it?
-If you have the capital, understand how the sneaker game works, and have the drive to stay plugged into the latest sneaker news, you too can build a Yeezy reselling empire.
+If you have the capital, understand how the sneaker game works, and have the drive to stay plugged in to the latest sneakernews, you too can build a Yeezy reselling empire.
 But you have to play the game right.
 Here is your step-by-step guide to making money selling sneakers.

 Step 1: Watch the Market Like a Hawk

 Successful sneaker resellers rely on foresight.
 You must develop an eye for what will be in demand, and what sneakerheads will want to buy.
 How can you do that?
 Choose to specialize.
 Some buy and sell Yeezys, for example.
 This enables the seller to develop in-depth knowledge of the Yeezy brand, better predict which releases will be in more demand, and develop a reputation among Yeezy buyers.
 So get plugged in.
-Follow sneaker Twitter accounts for the latest news.
+Follow sneaker Twitter accounts like The Yeezy mafia for the latest news.
 Read up on the latest trends and price reports on StockX.
 Subscribe to sneaker blogs.
 You must be an expert to win in the sneaker game.

 Step 2: Cop Limited-Run Sneakers